 For those who sleep more soundly on an incline, waste will be more efficiently removed from the brain, which can improve symptoms of certain CNS disorders.

 Convenient adjustable beds often come with remote controls or adjustable settings, allowing you to customize the angle you sleep and rest to whatever feels comfortable.
 These can be excellent when recovering from injuries and terrific solutions for those who struggle with breathing issues or nervous system impairments.

 Interested in exploring further?
 Check out our complete best mattress for adjustable beds guide.

 Bed recliners can come in a variety of formats, letting you adjust the angle at the push of a button or by manually adjusting the angle yourself.
-These handy portable recliners are designed to either sit under your mattress, pushing it up to the desired angle or behind a pillow or wedge, letting you snooze at a comfortable incline.
+These handy portable recliners are designed to either sit under your mattress, pushing it up to the desired angle or behind a pillow, letting you snooze at a comfortable incline.

 Risers are often used in smaller bedrooms to raise beds to make space underneath for storage.
 However, they’re also great for creating an incline at the head of the bed.
 An aspect that is particularly nice about risers is that, when compared to pillows, they create a much more stable sleeping environment that shouldn’t shift in the night, letting users rest comfortably.

 Sleeping elevated may not be for everyone.
 Before doing so we recommend you consult a medical professional to properly assess your condition and situation to suggest a personalized, tailored solution.

 When deciding to rest in an elevated position, it’s critical to remain aware of how it affects your body; if you wake up feeling more achy and stiff than you did before adjusting your posture, the change is likely not ideal for you.
 Further, those who sleep on their stomachs or sides shouldn’t sleep at an incline as it could cause painful hyperextension.